 Children and young people deserve to be protected from abuse and neglect, and have the best possible start in life.

 There are many reasons why children or young people are at risk of abuse and neglect.

-- Their parents may be alcohol or drug dependent or have mental health issues or there may be domestic violence in the household.
+- be alcohol dependent or have mental health issues or there may be domestic violence in the household

 Why focus on re-reporting?

 Once a child has been reported at ‘risk of significant harm’, the child protection system works with that family to create change and a more stable home for the child.